enaix/sbsutil/README.md

-  status         	Fetch device-specific status registers key KEY        	Elevate priviledges with a KEY, which should be specified as AAaaBBbb or 0xAAaaBBbb brute START END	Bruteforce keys in an optional range [START, END] flash          	Dump contents of the flash memory
+  status         	Fetch device-specific status registers key KEY        	Elevate priviledges with a KEY, which should be specified as AAaaBBbb or 0xAAaaBBbb brute START END	Bruteforce keys in an optional range [START, END] hack U_KEY FA_KEY	Execute password override exploit, which overwrites unseal and full access keys with new ones flash          	Dump contents of the flash memory

 Examples: